 1 hour and 15 minutes (one-on-one)

-You will then be required to attend your nearest campus by 4pm on the Thursday before your training to finalise your enrolment.
+You are required to attend your nearest campus by 4pm on the Thursday prior to the training to finalise your enrolment.
 Contact our friendly team on 1300 648 911 if you cannot attend a campus before that time.
-If you do not make contact with us, a $20 administration fee will be charged for an enrolment transfer or cancellation.

 Photo Identification - Motorcycle Learner Permit AND Drivers Licence: